Marco-Christiani/rl-cov/README.md

   - This gives us access to larger obs space
     - Could calculate a returns series to calculate better rewards
 - Using default ray model which is fine for testing but need to implement multi head model one env is done.
+- spock configs
+- integrate the time utils for mixed unit handling that I wrote

 ## Log